About the Paralegal Advanced Competency Exam® (PACE®)

-A: The PACE Standards Committee has determined that a candidate may use his law school experience to substitute for a paralegal certificate or an AA in paralegal studies.
+A: The Certification Standards Committee has determined that a candidate may use his law school experience to substitute for a paralegal certificate or an AA in paralegal studies.
 In some circumstances, it may also be used to substitute for the 4 year degree.
 In no circumstances may it be used to substitute for hands-on, full-time, substantive paralegal experience for purposes of PACE eligibility.

 Q: Does a Master’s Degree substitute for a Paralegal Certificate?

 A: No, unless the Master’s Degree is in paralegal studies.

 Q: My paralegal certificate is not from an ABA approved school.
 Can I still use it for my PACE eligibility?

 A: For PACE eligibility, it does not matter whether your paralegal school is/was ABA accredited.
 What does matter is whether your paralegal school is “institutionally accredited.”